 To join this registry, please download and complete the form below and email to Kevin Veentra, Weed & Pest Team Lead at firstname.lastname@example.org

 For any questions regarding this program, please contact Public Works at 780-459-1557.

 The City of St. Albert currently does not trap any pests on private property for residents.
 However, Public Works can provide advice on how to remove wildlife from their property, as well as tips on where to purchase specific traps and how to use them effectively.

-For wasp nests/bee hives/swarms, the City of St. Albert will only remove those found on public lands, such as parks, school yards, playgrounds, around City buildings, etc...
+- The City of St. Albert will only remove those found on public lands, such as parks, schoolyards, playgrounds, around City buildings, etc.

 In terms of weed and pest control, the City of St. Albert follows the guidelines set by Alberta Environment.
 Visit Alberta Environment for more information about environment and pesticide issues and regulations.

-To contact the Government of Alberta’s Fish & Wildlife department please visit their website at www.aep.alberta.ca/fish-wildlife or call them at 310-0000.
+To contact the Government of Alberta’s Fish & Wildlife department please visit the Fish and Wildlife website or call them at 310-0000.